Utrecht to Australia: Unlocking scalable, low-cost V2G

 This project will leverage international collaborations and learnings to facilitate the above.

-Depending on the success of being able to establish a large-scale V2G project and available funding, the project may expand its objectives to include foundational work to help unlock mobile energy plans.
+Depending on the success of being able to establish a large-scale V2G project and available funding, the project may expand its objectives to include foundational work to help unlock roaming energy plan solutions.

 Please note …